saivenky/saivenky.github.io/_posts/2025-04-29-the-80-20-guide-to-git-reflog.md

 ## What **is** the reflog (30s version)

-- Git stores every change of `HEAD` (and each branch) in a rolling log—**the reflog**.
+- Git stores every change of `HEAD` (and each branch) in a rolling log-**the reflog**.
 - Entries live for 90 days by default (`git config --get gc.reflogExpire`).
-- The reflog is *local*; it doesn’t travel with your pushes or pulls.
+- The reflog is *local*; it doesn't travel with your pushes or pulls.

-That’s all you need to know to start rescuing things.
+That's all you need to know to start rescuing things.
 The rest of this post shows you when and how.

-## The 5 Most Common “Oh-No” Moments the Reflog Fixes 📋
+## The 5 Most Common "Oh-No" Moments the Reflog Fixes 📋

 1. **Accidental hard reset**: you ran `git reset --hard` and lost unpushed commits.
-2. **Deleted branch**: `git branch -D feature-xyz`—and then realised it had work in progress.
+2. **Deleted branch**: `git branch -D feature-xyz`-and then realised it had work in progress.
 3. **Force push gone wrong**: you rewrote history on `main` and want the pre-push state.
 4. **Rebase headache**: an interactive rebase went sideways and `HEAD` sits on the wrong commit.
 5. **Detached HEAD edits**: you checked out a commit, made changes, and now HEAD floats in space.

 If any of these sound familiar, keep reading.
-We’ll fix each with one short snippet.
+We'll fix each with one short snippet.

-## TL;DR Cheat-Sheet (“gundo” Alias)
+## TL;DR Cheat-Sheet ("gundo" Alias)

 Add this to your `.gitconfig`: